 So, now that you have the topic, the next step is to research and get insights and evidence about it.
 Scholars generate millions of content published either online or offline.
 Depending on your choice, you can either do offline or online research.
 The latter is preferable due to the availability of volumes upon volumes of information.

 When researching for your paper, you are on an important fact-finding mission.
 Rubber only meets the road when there is a purpose.
 Yes, there is one here!

 Here is where iron and iron sharpen each other.
 You can only ace your research papers through proper research.
 How do you research before writing your research paper?
 Here is a step-by-step procedure on how to conduct your research:

-When gathering the sources to use in your research, you can organize the full bibliographic information including URLs, name of authors, title, publisher, journal, DOI number, page numbers, and date of publication, among others.
+When gathering the sources to use in your research, you can organize the full bibliographic information, including URLs, names of authors, titles, publisher, journals, DOI numbers, page numbers, and publication date, among others.

-There are online websites such as Citefast or Citethisforme.com, or BibMe that can help you in organizing the sources and citing information as you write.
+There are online websites such as Citefast or Citethisforme.com, or BibMe that can help you organize the sources and cite information as you write.

 These resources can help you organize the bibliography, works cited, or reference pages for your Chicago, MLA, and APA/Harvard research papers, respectively.